johncarney/all-things-ttrpg-bsky/README.md

   ```

 I'm not going to explain regular expressions here.
 If you don't know what they
 are, there are plenty of resources on the web.
-The wikipedia page covers the
+The site
+[regular-expressions.info] is a good starting point.
+There are many others.
-[basic concepts].
-Suffice to say that the pattern
+Suffice to say that the pattern `Neoclassical\s*Geek\s*Revival` matches
-`Neoclassical\s*Geek\s*Revival` matches "Neoclassical" followed by zero or more
-spaces followed by "Geek" followed by zero or more spaces followed by "Revival".
+"Neoclassical" followed by zero or more spaces followed by "Geek" followed by
-Thus the pattern will match "Neoclassical Geek Revival",
+zero or more spaces followed by "Revival".
+Thus the pattern will match
-"NeoclassicalGeekRevival", and so on.
-All matches are case-insensitive, so it
+"Neoclassical Geek Revival", "NeoclassicalGeekRevival", and so on.
+All matches
-will also match "neoclassical geek revival" or even "nEocLaSSicalGEEKrEviVaL".
+are case-insensitive, so it will also match "neoclassical geek revival" or even
+"nEocLaSSicalGEEKrEviVaL".

+Moreover, patterns only match on word boundaries.
+So the pattern `NGR` will
+*not* match on "INGRESS", but it will match "I am off to play some NGR."

 Some patterns need to be enclosed in single quote marks because they contain
 characters that are special to [YAML].
 The ones to watch our for are patterns